ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 **Credential Rotation**

-ClickHouse supports dynamic interserver credential rotation without the need of shutting down all replicas at the same time to update their configuration.
+ClickHouse supports dynamic interserver credential rotation without the need of stopping all replicas at the same time to update their configuration.
 Credentials can be changed in several steps.

 To enable authentication, set `interserver_http_credentials.allow_empty` to `true` and add credentials.
 This allows connections with authentication and without it.